jsoeterbroek/nl-covid19-notification-app-ios/README.md

 Run `make dev` && `make project` to get started.
 Homebrew (https://brew.sh) is a requirement to install dependencies.

+## Continuous Integration & reproducible builds

+In order to facilitate CI and reproducible builds (https://github.com/minvws/nl-covid19-notification-app-coordination/issues/6) this codebase can be build using Github Actions.

 ## OpenSSL

 Tihs project relies on OpenSSL to validate the KeySet signatures.
 OpenSSL binaries (v1.1.1d) are included and can be built using `make build_openssl`.
 By default the compiled binaries are part of the repo to reduce CI build times.
 Feel free to compile the binaries yourself.